15 Most Valuable 1984 Topps Football Cards

 1984 Topps #238 Tony Dorsett

-A Dallas Cowboys legend, Dorsett would rush for 12,739 yards over his 12-year career, which puts him at number ten on the all-time career rushing leaders list.
+A Dallas Cowboys legend, Tony Dorsett would rush for 12,739 yards over his 12-year career, which puts him at number ten on the all-time career rushing leaders list.

 Though he was small in size, Dorsett possessed incredible field vision and instincts that allowed him to slash through the running lane and evade opposing defenders as few others could.